deeptavker/text_generator/README.md

 ### Problem statement

 1. Given a set of text files, develop and implement an ML algorithm which works as a predictive keyboard.
 Given a series of words, predict the next word based on the input text files.
-2. In addition to normal one word prediction, assume that the text files have **tagged** sentences which is often found in legal documents, for example, a paragraph which contains specific arguments related to some specific section of the *law* would be tagged according to the label for that *law* such as *1A*.
-While prediction, the user can input such specific section and the next word prediction algorithm should modify the output according to the new probability distribution.
-3. We also want the feature of continuous learning which enables the algorithm to continually learn new words as the user interacts with the application.
-4. Implement a reliable accuracy testing metric which can be used to evaluate and optimise the performance of the algorithm  and can also be used as a benchmark while marketing the application to consumers.
+2. Implement a reliable accuracy testing metric which can be used to evaluate and optimise the performance of the algorithm  and can also be used as a benchmark while marketing the application to consumers.
-5. Implement batch processing which ensures that irrespective of the combined size of input files, the computer memory is able to process the data without facing a memory overload.
+3. Implement batch processing which ensures that irrespective of the combined size of input files, the computer memory is able to process the data without facing a memory overload.

 ### Solution Approach